tallen-hashicorp/training-state-providers-provisioners/README.md

-# training-state-providers-provisioners
+# Part 3 - State, Providers & Provisioners

 # Terraform State
-Terraform is a stateful application.
-This means that it keeps track of everything you build inside of a state file.
-You will see the terraform.tfstate and terraform.tfstate.backup files that appear inside your working directory when running Terraform locally.
-The state file is Terraform's source of record for everything it knows about.
+Terraform is a stateful application, which means it keeps track of all resources it manages in a state file.
+This state file (`terraform.tfstate`) records the exact infrastructure Terraform has created, along with their current configurations.
+It serves as the single source of truth for Terraform, enabling it to detect changes and maintain the desired state.

 ```hcl
 {